 Our Packing Materials

-We are a “packing material negative” company.
-We reuse all the packaging that comes in to us and have never purchased any bubble wrap or other interior packing material.
+We are a “packing material negative” company, meaning we share with others more packing material repurposed from incoming shipments than we use.
+We reuse all the packaging that comes in to us and have never purchased any interior packing material.
 Opening your box is an adventure in mixed media.

 Just like in our tomato gardens, we avoid plastic.
-Our packing peanuts are corn starch (and reused from incoming shipments); the tape we use is unreinforced, water-activated adhesive tape.
-Reinforced tape uses fiberglass and we opted to avoid that.
+Our packing peanuts are vegetable starch (and reused from incoming shipments); the tape we use is unreinforced, water-activated adhesive tape.
+Reinforced tape uses fiberglass (which never biodegrades, never) and we opted to avoid that.
 The only plastic we ever use in packing is what is donated to us or arrives in shipments from other companies.
 We give a second life to plastic bubble mailers by using them to protect hot sauce bottles.

 *’Dine Gram is a cool real-life gifting game started by Redditors on r/CannedSardines.
 You buy a tin of sardines for a friend – you don’t need their address, only a Reddit username.
 I will send them a PM to let them know they have a can of sardines pre-paid to go in their next order.